savaslabs/durham-civil-rights-map/README.md

 # durham-civil-rights-map

-Durham Civil Rights Map, a project of the Pauli Murray Project
+Durham Civil Rights Map, a project of the Pauli Murray Project.

 ## Remote hosting